ffuunnii/angular-googlesheets-ecommerce-ably-demo/README.md

 &nbsp;

 &nbsp;1.
 Create empty google sheet and insert your stock data (example above)
 &nbsp;2.
+At [ably.io](https://www.ably.io/) navigate to the Dashboard, choose the application you want to use, or create new (if you do not have any)
+&nbsp;3.
+Open your application and choose API Keys tab, copy API key
+&nbsp;4.
+Replace `your_base64encoded_ably_API_key` at line 6 in [googleScriptFunction.gs](/src/assets/googleScriptFunction.gs) with your Ably API key in base64 format, encode the Ably API key for example [here](https://www.base64encode.org/)
+&nbsp;5.
 Click Tools > Script editor > Paste code from [googleScriptFunction.gs](/src/assets/googleScriptFunction.gs)
-&nbsp;3.
+&nbsp;6.
 Click Publish > Deploy as web app... >
-&nbsp;4.
+&nbsp;7.
 Copy Curent **web app URL** in format:&nbsp; `https://script.google.com/macros/s/id/exec`
-&nbsp;5.
+&nbsp;8.
 Choose Execute the app as:&nbsp; `Me (youremail@gmail.com)`
-&nbsp;6.
+&nbsp;9.
 Choose Who has access to the app:&nbsp; `Anyone, even anonymous`
-&nbsp;7.
+&nbsp;10.
 Click update
-&nbsp;8.
+&nbsp;11.
 Click Edit > Current project's triggers
-&nbsp;9.
+&nbsp;12.
 Click Add Trigger > In the form choose&nbsp;`onEdit, Head, From spreadsheet, On Edit` and click Save
-&nbsp;10.
+&nbsp;13.
 Open [ably.io](https://www.ably.io/) and navigate to the dashboard, choose your application and open Reactor tab
-&nbsp;11.
+&nbsp;14.
 Click New Reactor Rule, Choose *Reactor Event*, Choose *Webhook*, Paste the google **web app URL** into URL, paste `Content-Type:application/json` into Headers, choose Message as Source, type in *purchase* as Channel Filter and click Create

 &nbsp;